Cocaine Addiction Treatment Programme

 Cocaine addiction treatment programmes are readily available, and the first step would be to call a professional.
 You aren’t the first person to go through this and they’ll be able to give you sound advice on your particular situation.

-The Houghton House view of addiction as a chronic disease reinforces the theory that addicts have little if any control over their behaviors.
+The Houghton House view of addiction as a chronic disease reinforces the theory that addicts have little if any control over their behaviours.
 Cocaine addiction, like other forms of addiction, is a complex disease that impacts physical, mental, and spiritual damage on the addict.
 Research suggests a genetic component to Cocaine (and other addictions) and points to the physiological deviations in the brain resulting from drug abuse.

 At this point, no successful specific drug-based treatment does exist for addiction to cocaine.
 Houghton House uses medically supervised detox in order to achieve long-term recovery.
 Treatment interventions include incorporating physical, mental, and spiritual aspects.